modelscope/agentscope/docs/sphinx_doc/source/tutorial/208-distribute.md

 ### Run in multi-process mode

 AgentScope supports deployment in multi-process mode, where each agent is a sub-process of the application's main process, and all agents run on the same machine.
-Its usage is very similar to single-process mode.
-The only difference lies in the initialization phase.
+The usage is exactly the same as single process mode, and you only need to ensure that the agents used are instances of `RpcAgentBase` subclasses.

 Suppose you have classes `A` and `B`, both of which inherit from `RpcAgentBase`.
-You can run the application in multi-process mode by passing in an additional parameter `port`, the other parts are completely the same as the single-process mode.

 ```python
 # import packages